World Wide Military

 15 Dutch F-16's Air Field attack 2009

 The first F-16 was delivered in 1979 (block 1-5).
 After that there have been bought more, or they are converted to block 20-25.
-The Block 25 F-16's are capable to carry AMRAAM missiles and doing precision ground attack.
+The Block 25 F-16's are capable to carry AMRAAM missiles and performing precision ground attack.
 Besides, they have a improved radar; the Westinghouse (AN/APG-68).
 This has an improved range, better resolution and the ability to operate in different modes.
 In the Netherlands the F-16's have been adjusted to also operate as a bomber.

 Sold